top of page

 • the time period and social context in which the piece is written (e.g., who wrote this, for whom, and why?), etc.

 Doing only one would entail stopping short of a complete perspective.
-No one's saying critical thinking is quick and easy...
+Of course, striving for completeness can be arduous and time consuming—no one's saying critical thinking is quick and easy...

 Fairness

 An extreme, but perhaps common instance of lacking fairness: a politician might perceive and articulate a political enemy's argument for funding a social program in the worst possible light so as to more easily knock it down as weak.
-They're not treating the argument with fairness—they're violating a critical thinking standard.
+They're not treating the opponent's argument with fairness—they're violating one of our critical thinking standards.

 If we hope for others to take us seriously and have honest, meaningful, and civil conversations, we need to be fair and take other people’s claims and arguments for what they are, not let the kind of person we think they are or our contrasting beliefs distort what they say.
 That's hard to do, but it's necessary for good critical thinking.